 In conclusion, the Andrews’ Median Line, or pitchfork, is a powerful tool that works to reveal the diagonal axis functioning within all freely traded markets.
 We argue pitchforks are superior to traditional trend line methodologies and should be a coveted tool within every technician’s tool box.
 As discussed previously, Combination Pitchforks are implemented to confirm the dominant frequency within a market.
 Once confirmed, this frequency can be employed in many ways to help forecast future points of support and resistance.
 One method is to employ Dueling Pitchforks which highlight the price/time grid from multiple directions.
 Other techniques, such as Median Line confluence, can be used to identify strong points of support or resistance.
 When used in concert with multiple time frame momentum, the analyst can act with conviction due to non-correlated signals.
 Finally, the authors believe that the subtle details and shifts within the range of a pitchfork, as well as the slope of median lines reveal underlying supply/demand dynamics better than other price trend discovery tool.

-Timothy Brackett is a technical analyst with 35 years’ financial markets experience both on the sell and buy side and is currently working with a portfolio management team monitoring portfolio positions and searching for investment ideas at Marketfield Asset Management LLC.
+Timothy Brackett is a technical analyst with 30+ years’ financial markets experience both on the sell and buy side.
+He continues to monitor portfolio positions and searches for investment ideas utilizing technical analysis at Marketfield Asset Management LLC.
+He is also founder and sole proprietor of The Market’s Compass LLC.
 His focus includes, but is not limited to, Median Line analysis, Elliott Wave Principle, multiple time frame price momentum work in concert with candlestick studies.
-Mr. Brackett holds the CFTe designation and continues to co-author The Weekly Speculator (since 2004).
-He can be reached at firstname.lastname@example.org
+Mr Brackett holds the MSTA and CFTe designations and continues to co-author The Weekly Speculator (since 2004).
+He can be reached at [email protected]

 Kyle Crystal, CMT, CFTe